 Setting the Time Use the System > Time (Configure Time Zone) page to set the time zone.
-SNTP uses Coordinated Universal Time (or UTC, formerly Greenwich Mean Time, or GMT) based on the time at the Earth's prime meridian, zero degrees longitude, which passes through Greenwich, England.
+SNTP Zone uses Coordinated Universal Time (or UTC, formerly Greenwich Mean Time, or GMT) based on the time at the Earth's prime meridian, zero degrees longitude, which passes through Greenwich, England.
 To display a time corresponding to your local time, you must indicate the number of hours and minutes your time zone is east (before) or west (after) of UTC.
 You can choose one of the 80 predefined time zone definitions, or your can manually configure the parameters for your local time zone.

-- Predefined Configuration A drop-down box provides access to the 80 predefined time zone configurations.
-Each choice indicates it's offset from UTC and lists at least one major city or location covered by the time zone. - User-defined Configuration Allows the user to define all parameters of the local time zone. - Direction Configures the time zone to be before (east of) or after (west of) UTC.
+- Predefined Configuration - A drop-down box provides access to the 80 predefined time zone configurations.
+Each choice indicates it's offset from UTC and lists at least one major city or location covered by the time zone. - User-defined Configuration - Allows the user to define all parameters of the local time zone.